INSaFLU/insaflu_docs/docs/uploading_data.rst

 :download:`INSaFLU_current_REFERENCE_DATABASE_15_01_2018.xlsx <_static/INSaFLU_current_REFERENCE_DATABASE_15_01_2018.xlsx>`

-The default reference files (FASTA and GenBank formats) have been prepared to fit amplicon-based schemas capturing the whole CDS of the main eight genes of influenza virus (PB2, PB1, PA, HA, NP, NA, M and NS), such as the wet-lab pre-NGS protocol (:download:`Suggested_RT_PCR_assay_for_influenza_WGS.pdf <_static/Suggested_RT_PCR_assay_for_influenza_WGS.pdf>`) for influenza whole genome amplification adapted from a RT-PCR assay described by Zhou and colleagues (Zhou et al, 2009, for Influenza A; and Zhou et al, 2014, for Influenza B; Zhou and Wentworth, 2012)
+The default reference files (FASTA and GenBank formats) have been prepared to fit amplicon-based schemas capturing the whole CDS of the main eight genes of influenza virus (PB2, PB1, PA, HA, NP, NA, M and NS), such as the wet-lab pre-NGS protocol for influenza whole genome amplification adapted from a RT-PCR assay described by Zhou and colleagues (Zhou et al, 2009, for Influenza A; and Zhou et al, 2014, for Influenza B; Zhou and Wentworth, 2012).

+You can download the suggested protocol here: :download:`Suggested_RT_PCR_assay_for_influenza_WGS.pdf <_static/Suggested_RT_PCR_assay_for_influenza_WGS.pdf>`

 .. important::
-   If you are using the suggested wet-lab pre-NGS protocol and you want to compare your sequences against a reference available at INSaFLU database, **NO FURTHER ACTIONS ARE NEEDED**.
+    **NO FURTHER ACTIONS ARE NEEDED** if you are using the suggested wet-lab pre-NGS protocol and you want to compare your sequences against a reference available at INSaFLU database.

-- **If you need to UPLOAD additional reference files** (FASTA format; maximum 20000 bp per file) to the user-restricted reference database, GO TO **References** MENU and CHOOSE **Add Reference**
+- **If you need to UPLOAD additional reference files** (FASTA format; maximum 20000 bp per file) to the user-restricted reference database, GO TO *References* MENU and CHOOSE **Add Reference**

    See below a guide to generate additional reference sequences